wso2/docs-mi/en/docs/reference/connectors/microsoft-azure-storage-connector/2.x/microsoft-azure-storage-connector-example.md

     <img src="{{base_path}}/assets/img/integrate/connectors/msazure-connector-2x/configure_list_metadata_operation.png" title="Configuring list metadata operation" width="800" alt="Microsoft Azure Storage use case"/>

-20. Create the next API resource, which is `/deletecontainer`, by following the same steps as before.
+20. Follow the same steps to create the next API resource, `/deletecontainer`.
 This API resource will retrieve information from the incoming HTTP POST request, such as the container name, and delete the container from Microsoft Azure Storage.

 21. Next, add the `deleteContainer` operation from the **Externals** tab using the newly created connection.
 In the properties view, provide the following expressions for the below properties: